Last updated by Dr Sarah Brewer on

-Lavender oil capsules are the latest treatment to gain the status of a traditional herbal medicine in the UK.
-Licensed for the relief of symptoms of mild anxiety such as stress and nervousness, more than 15 clinical trials involving 2,200 people support its use.
-The capsules are as effective as prescribed anti-anxiety medication for treating mild anxiety, and significant benefits are seen within two weeks.
+Lavender oil capsules are a traditional herbal medicine for the relief of symptoms of anxiety such as stress and nervousness.
+More than 15 clinical trials involving 2,200 people show that lavender oil capsules are as effective for treating anxiety as prescribed medication, with significant benefits seen within two weeks.

-Brain scan studies (positron emission tomography) on 17 healthy men who took lavender oil capsules or placebo for 8 weeks, found that lavender oil works by significantly reducing the binding potential of specific serotonin-1A receptors in the brain.
-This allows free levels of serotonin and other neurotransmitters involved in regulating mood and anxiety to rise.
+Brain scan studies on 17 healthy men who took lavender oil capsules or placebo for 8 weeks, found that lavender oil works by significantly reducing excess binding of neurotransmitters to specific serotonin-1A receptors in the brain.
+This allowed free levels of serotonin and other neurotransmitters involved in regulating mood and anxiety to rise.

-Other studies suggest this leads to the release of less excitatory neurotransmitters to reduce over-stimulation of nerve cells and reduce anxious moods.
+Other studies suggest lavender oil promotes the release of less excitatory neurotransmitters to reduce over-stimulation of nerve cells and anxiety symptoms.

 Clinical trials show lavender oil reduces anxiety

-A trial involving 27 general practices and psychiatric centres compared the effects of pharmaceutical grade lavender oil against placebo in 216 people with an anxiety disorder.
+A trial involving 27 general practices and psychiatric centres compared the effects of pharmaceutical grade lavender oil against placebo in 216 people with anxiety.

-Anxiety scores reduced significantly more in those receiving lavender than placebo, with effectives noticed within two weeks.
-76% of those taking the lavender oil capules had at least a 50% reducing in anxiety symptoms and, on average, anxiety symptoms reduced by 59%.
+Anxiety scores reduced significantly more in those taking lavender oil capsules than placebo, with effectiveness noticed within two weeks.
+In those taking lavender oil capsules, 76% had at least a 50% reducing in anxiety symptoms and, on average, anxiety symptoms reduced overall by 59%.
 There were no unwanted sedative effects.

-Another trial, involving 77 people with generalised anxiety disorder, compared the effectiveness of pharmaceutical grade lavender oil capsules against a prescribed benzodiazepine, lorazepam.
+Another trial, involving 77 people with generalised anxiety disorder, compared the effectiveness of pharmaceutical grade lavender oil capsules against the prescribed benzodiazepine drug, lorazepam.

 Both reduced the physical and psychological symptoms of anxiety, and improved sleep to a similar extent (by around 45%).